daltonmitchell/mental-health-app/README.md

 * AAU I want to see a graph that charts my mood fluctuation over the last week or last month.
 * AAU I want to be able to update and delete reflections/comments.
 * AAU I want to see the time of each reflection's submission.
+* AAU I want to be able to add MULTIPLE reflection's that are ordered by the time of submission.
 * AAU I want to see ONLY the posts the I make.